syseleven/kubernetes-debugging-workshop/14-exercise/README.md

    - Fix the ingress routing problem to allow external access to the frontend.

 4. **Test the application:**
+   - All pods should be running and in a healthy state.
-   - Verify that the frontend communicates with the backend and that the application is accessible externally.
+   - Verify that the frontend communicates with the backend and that the application is accessible externally via the ingress.

 ## Cleanup